+NOTE A personnel capability may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified personnel resource(s) within a given operational location.

 Where persons are members of multiple personnel classes then the personnel capability information defined by personnel class should be used carefully because of possible double counts, and personnel resources should be managed at the instance level.

 Personnel capability property